Veterans Legal Associates, “SSgt. S.D Myers Hope for Heroes Initiative”

 Veteran Suicide Rates

 Veterans have elevated rates of suicide and justice system involvement.
-The suicide rate for Veterans is roughly 1.5 times higher than that for the general population.
+The suicide rate for Veterans is approximately 2 times higher than that for the general population.

 Alarming Arrest Rates